-- making electronic payments

-- using a credit or debit card
+- making electronic payments - using a credit or debit card.

-- posting a cheque.

 Or you can call us on 0800 775 247.

 Late payment

 We may charge you a late payment penalty if you miss a payment or it's late.
 We'll also charge you interest if you don't make your tax payment by the due date.